hjgode/TotalFreedomDataEdit/app/doc/usage.md

 The Demo Totalfreedom plugin is configured by a text rules file.

+## Rules Editor

+There is also the possibilty to edit rules with the built-in [Rules Editor](https://github.com/hjgode/TotalFreedomDataEdit/blob/master/app/doc/regex-editor.md)

 ## The rules file

 The demo plugin tool uses the file